ISUgenomics/bioinformatics-workbook/dataAnalysis/GenomeAssembly/ShortRead/platanus-genome-assembly.md

     -tmp $TMPDIR
 ```

 Again, most of the default options were used.
-Other than the standard input files (files from previous steps:  `-c`, `-b`), paired-ends reads were provided as well.
-Since the insert size is 0 for these files, we did not have to specify anything for these files.
-However, the 2 set of files we have for mate-pair have different insert size and we need to provide it to the program separately.
-Hence, we provided them using `-OP1` and `-OP2` tags.
+It requires file from previous steps (contigs and bubbles file, using options `-c` and `-b`, respectively) and reads (both paired-end and mate-pair) as input.
+For paired-end reads, the insert size was 0, so no other information is provided.
+However, the 2 set of files we have for mate-pair have different insert sizes and should be included while running scaffolding.
+We do this by using `-OP2` and `-OP3` options (you can provide as many as you want, depending on number of libraries you use, here we only need 2).
 For each library, we will also provide `-n` minimum insert size, `-a` average insert size and `-d` standard deviation.
 The trailing number is used for identifying library with its insert size tags. _Eg.,_ `-n2`, `-a2`, and `-d2` is associated with library `-OP2` and, `-n3`, `-a3`, and `-d3` with library `-OP3`.
 Just like in previous step, we will change `-t` number of threads (set to 12), and the `-tmp` temp directory to use (set to scratch space).

 There will 3 output files again: